Kim delos Santos: Personal life

-Kim had a thyroid problem that caused her to gain weight.
-She and her former loveteam and co-star Dino Guevarra became real life couple.
+Kim experienced a thyroid condition that led to weight gain.
+She and her former loveteam partner and co-star Dino Guevarra later became a couple.

-Delos Santos married Guevarra in a civil wedding ceremony officiated by Mayor JV Ejercito of San Juan, Greater Manila on January 9, 2002.
-Kim and Dino's love story was revealed in an episode of Magpakailanman on GMA Network in 2003.
-After two years of marriage, the couple separated after a physical altercation causing De Los Santos to migrate to the United States and their marriage was annulled in 2010.
-In 2013, she reconciled with a man but their relationship also ended.
+Delos Santos married Guevarra in a civil ceremony officiated by Mayor JV Ejercito of San Juan, Metro Manila, on January 9, 2002.
+Their love story was later featured in an episode of Magpakailanman on GMA Network in 2003.
+After two years of marriage, the couple separated following a physical altercation.
+Delos Santos subsequently migrated to the United States, and their marriage was annulled in 2010.
+In 2013, she and Guevarra reconciled but their relationship eventually ended.

-She was engaged to her longtime boyfriend Ben-G but the couple broken up their engagement after 11 years of relationship.
+She was later engaged to her longtime boyfriend Ben-G, but their engagement ended after 11 years together.